 Birgitte Holst is professor MSO in pharmacology with a focus on molecular metabolic and conducts research on obesity and diabetes.
 Birgitte’s primary research consists of examining how drugs affect the body’s tendency to overeat.

-In 2003, Birgitte Holst was involved in the discovery of the so-called ghrelin receptor which plays an important role in overeating.
+In 2003, Birgitte Holst was involved in the discovery that the so-called ghrelin receptor plays an important role in overeating.
 The ghrelin receptor constantly tries to convince the brain that the body must eat – even when the body does not need food.

 Since then, Birgitte Holst’s basic research has been essential for the work of the pharmaceutical industry on the development of new drugs that affect the appetite.
 The collaboration with the pharmaceutical industry has recently led to a grant from Takeda for a 1 year postdoc with the aim of developing of a pill that can simulate a gastric bypass surgery.

 ”I examine how the stomach and brain communicate,” Birgitte says and explains that especially appetite regulation is one of the key words of her research: “The understanding of what regulates the appetite is important in order to control overeating.
 What is it that makes us eat as we do, even when our body does not really need it?
 At the same time, we examine what happens to the body when you lose weight”.